Rory Lobb: AFL career

 In round 12, 2014, Lobb was selected by the Giants to make his debut against at Spotless Stadium.
 Starting on Essendon veteran Dustin Fletcher, he joined the select few who kicked his first AFL goal with his first kick.
 In 2018, with the retirement of Shane Mumford straining GWS ruck options, Lobb was primarily used as the #1 ruckman.
 One of his standout games in the 2018 season came in round 15 against Hawthorn, where he kicked 3 goals in the first quarter.

 On the first day of the 2018 trade period, Lobb formally requested a trade to the Fremantle Dockers.
 He had previously met with both WA-based clubs to explore his options, with permission from GWS, despite being contracted for 2019.
 He was officially traded on 17 October to Fremantle.

 In 2019, after playing in both pre-season matches, Lobb made his debut for Fremantle in Round 1 against North Melbourne and kicked 2 goals.
 He went on to play 15 games in his first year at the Dockers, with foot and shoulder injuries affecting him.

 Lobb's contested marking ability has been a strong aspect of his game, and in 2020 he collected 37 contested marks (an average of 2.2 per game) which ranked him third overall in the league.

 Lobb kicked a career-best five-goal haul during Fremantle's eight-point win over Port Adelaide during round sixteen of the 2022 AFL season.
 He finished the season as Fremantle’s leading goalkicker, having kicked a career-high 36 goals.
 At the end of the season he requested a trade to the and was traded on 12 October.

 Statistics

-Statistics are correct to the end of the 2025 season.